SteveJustin1963/tec-SIMPL/README.md

 # tec-SIMPL
-z80 for Forth in 1k
+z80 Forth in 1k of code

 convert code to tec1 z80